lotivo/sequelize-guard/README.md

 ### Events

 - onRolesCreated : with created roles
+- onRolesDeleted : with data of deleted roles
 - onPermsCreated : with created permissions
 - onPermsAssigned : role to whom permissions are assigned